dh1tw/pyhamtools/README.md

 ## Compatibility

-pyhamtools is since version 0.6.0 compatible with > Python 2.7 and > python 3.3.
+Pyhamtools is since version 0.6.0 compatible with > Python 2.7 and > python 3.3.
 We check compatibility on OSX, Windows and Linux with the following Python
 versions: